majarspeed/Strong-Goldbach-Conjecture-via-the-Prime-3/README.md

 ### **Abstract**

 We present a constructive and arithmetic-based argument suggesting that the strong Goldbach conjecture—that every even integer greater than 2 can be expressed as the sum of two prime numbers—can be derived from the proven weak Goldbach conjecture.
 The argument hinges on the unique parity-bridging property of the prime number 3 and its structural role in transitioning between odd and even numbers.
-We propose that the inclusion of 3 in weak decompositions can be made universal, yielding a complete set of s...

 ---